Training Around your Menstrual Cycle

 You may want to deload training in this week, reduce training intensity and focus on recovery, before you ramp up for the building phase again as your cycle starts again!

-As a female or health care professional, taking a closer look at how the female body changes throughout a cycle can be an incredibly helpful tool.
+As a female health care professional, taking a closer look at how the female body changes throughout a cycle can be an incredibly helpful tool.
 When we understand what is going on the inside we can set ourselves up for success in reaching our health and fitness goals.

 Written by: Olivia Strelein